Risers and fallers from the 2026 NFL combine (and what it means for the Eagles)

 He did have some nice explosive jumps (38 inch vertical, 10-4 broad) along with an excellent three-cone time (6.98 seconds).
 But during on-field drills, he had some tightness in his hips when he tried to sink them while changing direction.

-Fields will still get drafted on Day 2, could start early in his NFL career and might be a nice option to replace A.J.
+Fields still likely will get drafted on Day 2, could start early in his NFL career, and might be a nice option to replace A.J.
 Brown if the Eagles trade the star receiver.
-But it would be surprising to hear Fields’ name called in Round 1 come April.
+But it would be surprising to hear Fields’ name called in Round 1 in April.

 Other notes

-1. Arizona State tackle Max Iheanachor, a consistent riser during this process, met with the Eagles during the combine and also had a strong testing performance on Sunday.
-He could be one of seven tackles drafted in the first round, along with Clemson tackle Blake Miller, whom the Eagles also met with in Indianapolis.
+Arizona State offensive tackle Max Iheanachor, a consistent riser during this process, met with the Eagles during the combine and had a strong testing performance on Sunday.
+He could be one of seven tackles drafted in the first round, along with Clemson tackle Blake Miller, with whom the Eagles also met in Indianapolis.
 Miller also had a strong testing day.